 The right operand is implicitly converted to the type of the left operand, and assigned to it.
-The result type is the type of the lvalue, and the result value is the value of the lvalue after the assignment.
+The result type is the type of the left operand, and the result value is the value of the left operand after the assignment.